yshamin/tsf/examples/README.txt

-The Examples Folder of Talend Services Factory contains the following samples:
+The Examples Folder of Talend Service Factory contains the following samples:

 jaxws-jms-spec: demonstrates the use of the Document-Literal style binding over the SOAP/JMS Specification transport.